When traveling frequently, do you prefer to visit a mix of RV resorts and campsites in different states?

 The location matters a great deal when shopping for an RV lot.
 When it has an idyllic river or lakefront access with an unobstructed view (which won’t change with subsequent land development), that’s like gold dust.

-Good water access with a place to store a trailer with a boat, or to take a dip, also provide the cherry on top for many RVers or campers who also like to go swimming or to tow their boat with them to the resort.
+Good water access with a place to store a trailer with a boat, or to take a dip, provide the cherry on top for many RVers or campers.

-The amenities at the site, recreational activities, an interesting local area with tourist attractions, excellent shopping malls, and fine dining all sway an RV park in its favor.
-An RV park that lacks some or many of these features make for a less attractive RV lot for rental or resale.
+The amenities at the site, recreational activities, an interesting local area with tourist attractions, excellent shopping malls, and fine dining all score points.

 Pet-segregated RV Lots Command a Premium